Nairobi, Kenya to host ID4Africa 2023, selection process revealed

 The host was selected via a stringent selection process, which Dr. Atick divulged in detail for the first time, spanning political willingness to proximity of an air transport hub.

-The event will take place on 24 and 25 May 2023 at the Kenyatta International Convention Centre, hosted by the Ministry of Home Affairs.
+The event will take place from 23 to 25 May 2023 at the Kenyatta International Convention Centre, hosted by the Ministry of Home Affairs.

 The announcement received enthusiastic applause from the audience in Marrakesh as the Kenyan delegation took to the stage to accept their selection.